 How we chose the cards in this round-up

 We chose cards that offered the most points in dining and travel, groceries, gas and rotating categories.
-Then we balanced that with how generous the sign-up bonus is, points you can earn with the card, what perks each card offers and how much you’ll pay yearly to have it.
+Then we balanced that with how generous the sign-up and welcome offer is, points you can earn with the card, what perks each card offers and how much you’ll pay yearly to have it.

 Best overall: Chase Sapphire Reserve®

 Best for: If you like to travel and like to dine out regularly, then the Chase Sapphire Reserve® is the card for you.
-New cardmembers Earn 50,000 bonus points after you spend $4,000 on purchases in the first 3 months from account opening.
-That gives you an instant $750 toward travel when you redeem those points through the Chase Ultimate Rewards® portal.
+New card members earn 50,000 bonus points after you spend $4,000 on purchases in the first 3 months from account opening.
+That gives you $750 toward travel when you redeem those points through the Chase Ultimate Rewards® portal.

 Why we like it: We chose this card for myriad reasons including: a sign-up bonus that can be redeemed instantly for travel; good points in the travel and dining categories; and the chance to earn generous bonus points that can be used in the Chase Ultimate Rewards portal.

-The card offers 3X points on travel and dining at restaurants worldwide & 1 point per dollar spent on all other purchases, which is one of the best in this card segment.
+The card offers 3X points on travel immediately after earning your $300 travel credit.
+3X points on dining at restaurants & 1 point per $1 spent on all other purchases.
 This card is even more attractive because you get 50% more value on your points when booking travel in the Chase Ultimate Rewards portal.
 Travel includes airline tickets, hotel accommodations, car rentals, vacation packages and cruises.
 You don’t have to worry about blackout dates or travel restrictions when booking through the portal.